New Arrivals

 Mr. Avery

-This sweet old soul is carrying an entire lifetime in his heart right now.
-Sometimes the seniors
+At 15 years old this sweet old soul is carrying an entire lifetime in his heart right now.
+Sometimes the seniors arrive carrying more than just gray faces and tired bones.
+Sometimes they arrive carrying

 heartbreak.

-feelings tucked away, but now he has started walking up to ask for cuddles on his own.
-Those
+The biggest gift so far has been watching him slowly begin to trust again.
+At first, he kept his feelings tucked away, but now he has started walking up to ask for cuddles on his own.
+Those little moments feel huge.
+Each nudge for affection feels like a tiny stitch helping mend a broken

 heart.

 He may be 15, but he still has so much life, love, and sweetness left to give.
-We already love
+We already love him dearly and will continue to keep everyone updated as we learn more about this very

 Cherry